Overview

 - One active row per user (

-unique). - References
+user_idunique). - References

 projects

-.- Full CRUD restricted to the owner.
+status:draft | active | completed.- Full CRUD restricted to the owner.

 api_tokens